Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/README.md

    - Managing buffer files for retries

 3. **PeerDiscovery**: Manages peer announcements and tracking:
+   - Creates and owns the IN destination
-   - Announcing our presence on the network
+   - Announces our presence on the network
-   - Processing announces from peers
+   - Processes announces from peers
-   - Tracking peer identities and states
+   - Maintains peer identity mapping
-   - Maintaining hostname to identity mappings
+   - Provides destination access to other components

-4. **LinkManager**: Handles link establishment and maintenance:
+4. **PacketManager**: Handles packet operations:
-   - Establishing links to peers
+   - Direct packet transmission to peers
-   - Monitoring link health
-   - Re-establishing failed links
-   - Processing incoming/outgoing packets

-5. **PacketManager**: Handles packet operations:
-   - Sending packets with delivery tracking
+   - Delivery confirmation tracking
-   - Managing packet retry mechanism with exponential backoff
+   - Automatic retry with exponential backoff
    - Processing incoming packets
-   - Managing buffer references for retried packets
+   - Managing buffer references for retries

 ## Configuration